 How does my Office 365 subscription and license work with Sway?

 Sway is available in many plans for Office 365.
 Check out the plans and license info at Available licenses for Office 365 Sway.
+For Sway to be available to a user, a license with Sway must be assigned to that user and the Sway service plan must be enabled under that license.

 Where is data stored in Sway?